Tokelau is set to have better internet with the installation of a 16,149 kilometre long submarine cable.

 The Republic of Nauru is the world's smallest republic by both population and geography.
-It is a 21 square kilometre island, with a population of just over 10,000.
-It's part of Micronesia, just 40 kilometres south of the Equator, and 300 kilometres west of its nearest neighbour, Kiribati.
+The 21km2 island is home to 11,000 residents.
+It is part of Micronesia, just 40km south of the Equator, and 300km west of its nearest neighbour, Kiribati.

-New Zealand and Nauru have a friendly relationship based on common interests in issues affecting the Pacific region, such as fisheries, regional trade and development.
+New Zealand and Nauru have a relationship based on common interests in the Pacific region, such as security, fisheries, regional trade and development.

 Exports to Nauru